bbauska/W3Cx-2of5/README.md

         It](https://alistapart.com/article/meaningful-css-style-like-you-mean-it/) (Tim
         Baxter, May 2016 - A list apart).

-    -   Use <table> for tabular data: don't use tables for layout, but if your content is tabular like a catalog, a calendar, or a price list, then the table element is the correct markup.
+    -   Use &lt;table&gt; for tabular data: don't use tables for layout, but if your content is tabular like a catalog, a calendar, or a price list, then the table element is the correct markup.